godwire/LookCheckAI/README.md

 LookCheckAI approaches this problem as a **context-aware recommendation task**.

-Instead of generating arbitrary outfit ideas, the system works with a structured representation of the user's own wardrobe and attempts to select an appropriate combination from the available items.
+Instead of generating arbitrary outfit ideas, the system works with a structured representation of the user's own wardrobe and selects an appropriate combination from the available items.

 ---